BLd Combination Therapy for Multiple Myeloma

 The trial does not specify if you need to stop taking your current medications, but it does exclude those on corticosteroids.
 It's best to discuss your specific medications with the trial team.

-What is the safety profile of the BLd combination therapy for multiple myeloma?
+What evidence suggests that the BLd combination therapy could be effective for multiple myeloma?

 Paul Richardson, MD